sjednac/sbt-ecr/README.md

     VERSION_TAG=myfeature sbt ecr:push

-## Repository policy configuration
+## Repository security policy configuration

-By default, when the `createRepository` task is executed, the new repository does not have a policy attached.
+By default, when the `createRepository` task is executed, the new repository does not have a **security policy** attached.

 When you set `repositoryPolicyText` in your `build.sbt` file, and the `createRepository` is called, the created